The myth of proficiency: Learning how to communicate is a lifelong process

 These are my own observations, and I hope there’s more research on this than what I found on Google Scholar, so please let me know what I’ve missed!

-* For example, this article by Laurie E. Cutting and Hollis S. Scarborough (2006) or this one by Donald E. Powers (2010).
+* For example, an article by Laurie E. Cutting and Hollis S. Scarborough (2006) [PDF download] or another by Donald E. Powers (2010) [PDF download].

 ** These communication skills are discussed in my podcast interview with Friederike Sell about “International English”.